The Power of Regularization in Solving Extensive-Form Games: Introduction

-\textbf{Contributions.} Our contributions are mainly four-fold: (i) We develop a new type of dilated OMD algorithms, an efficient variant of OMD that exploits the structure of EFGs, with adaptive regularization ({\tt Reg-DOMD}), and prove an explicit convergence rate of the duality gap, without the uniqueness assumption of the NE. (ii) We further establish a last-iterate convergence rate for dilated optimistic multiplicative weights update to the NE of EFGs (beyond the duality gap as in \cite{DBLP:conf/nips/CenWC21-regularization-normal-form}, for the NFG setting), when constant stepsize is used.
-This also { moves one step further towards solving} the open question for the NFG setting, about whether the uniqueness assumption can be removed to prove last-iterate convergence of {the authentic OMWU} algorithms with constant stepsizes \citep{DBLP:conf/innovations/DaskalakisP19-OMD-related-work1,DBLP:conf/iclr/WeiLZL21-haipeng-normal-form-game}. (iii) For CFR-type algorithms, using the regularization technique, we establish the first best-iterate convergence rate of $O(1/T^{1/4})$ for finding the NE of non-perturbed EFGs, and last-iterate asymptotic convergence for finding the NE of perturbed EFGs in terms of duality gap, which is useful for finding approximate {\it extensive-form perfect equilibrium} (EFPE) \citep{bielefeld1988reexamination-perturbed-EFG}. (iv) As a by-product of our analysis, we also provide a faster and optimal rate of $O(1/T)$ average-iterate convergence guarantee in finding NE of perturbed EFGs (see formal definition in \S\ref{sec:Perturbed-EFG-Def}), while also matching the state-of-the-art guarantees for CFR-type algorithms in finding NE for the non-perturbed EFGs in terms of duality gap \citep{farina2019stable-predictive-CFR}.
+\textbf{Contributions.} Our contributions are mainly four-fold: (i) We develop a new type of dilated OMD algorithms, an efficient variant of OMD that exploits the structure of EFGs, with adaptive regularization ({\tt Reg-DOMD}), and prove an explicit convergence rate of the duality gap {for the last iterate of the algorithm output}, without the uniqueness assumption of the NE. (ii) We further establish a {last-iterate convergence rate for the output} of {\tt Reg-DOMD} to the NE of EFGs in terms of Euclidean distance (beyond the duality gap as in \cite{DBLP:conf/nips/CenWC21-regularization-normal-form}, for the NFG setting), when constant stepsize is used. (iii) For CFR-type algorithms, using the regularization technique, we establish the first best-iterate convergence rate of $O(1/T^{1/4})$ for finding the NE of non-perturbed EFGs, and last-iterate asymptotic convergence for finding the NE of perturbed EFGs in terms of duality gap, which is useful for finding approximate {\it extensive-form perfect equilibrium} (EFPE) \citep{bielefeld1988reexamination-perturbed-EFG}. (iv) As a by-product of our analysis, we also provide a faster and optimal rate of $O(1/T)$ average-iterate convergence guarantee in finding NE of perturbed EFGs (see formal definition in \S\ref{sec:Perturbed-EFG-Def}), while also matching the state-of-the-art guarantees for CFR-type algorithms in finding NE for the non-perturbed EFGs in terms of duality gap \citep{farina2019stable-predictive-CFR}.

 \textbf{Technical challenges.} We emphasize the technical challenges we address as follows.
 First, by adding regularization to the original problem, {\tt Reg-DOMD} will converge to the NE of the regularized problem, instead of that of the original one.
 By controlling the regularization, one can readily obtain a convergence guarantee of the regularized algorithm in terms of duality gap, as in \cite{DBLP:conf/nips/CenWC21-regularization-normal-form} for NFGs.
 However, it is highly non-trivial to connect back to the iterate convergence.
 We achieve so by proving a relationship between the distance to the NE set and the duality gap (See Lemma \ref{c-x-c-y-larger-than-zero} for the complete proof).